qrvey/partner-portal/docs/ui-docs/datasets/datasets.md

 You can also change the formatting of the date and numeric columns.
 This format will be visible in the rest of the application when the column is used.
 For example a numeric column is assigned a _Currency_ format, meaning that if this column is used to build a chart, the values should be displayed as currency with the $ sign.

-Now, Dataset can be marked as favorites just by clicking on the star icon.
+Datasets can be marked as favorites by clicking on the star icon.
 This will be useful for Dataset sorting purposes.

 ![datasets](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/datasets_3a.png#thumbnail-40)